other Pentax cameras in my collection:

 Size: 143 x 93 x 49mm (W x H x D).

-The only thing I don't like about the Spotmatic is the fact that the meter is permanently on, but I guess it's good practice to always replace the lens cap when you are not shooting.
+The only thing I don't like about this Spotmatic is the fact that the meter is permanently on, but I guess it's good practice to always replace the lens cap when you are not shooting.

 I learned the fundamentals of correct exposure coupled to composition (i.e. how to chose between viable aperture and shutter speed combinations) using a manual viewfinder camera.
 What drew me to an SLR was primarily the ability to focus accurately without having to guess distances, and the absence of a parallax effect compromising close crops.